nicolasandradevillamil/NLU-Homework/README.md

 Write in your report an analysis of your overall results.
 It must include answers to the following questions:

 **What would you modify for the models to generate better recipes?
-(0.25 points)** Be specific about hyperparameters, model architecture, etc.
+(0.1 points)** Be specific about hyperparameters, model architecture, etc.

+**Is the GPT-2 tokenizer implementation causing issues in the performance of the models that use it?
+Explain why (0.2 points).**

 **Was the size of the dataset a problem for training the models?
 Why?
-(0.25 points)**
+(0.2 points)**

 # References